Millions of Americans have long COVID. Many of them are no longer working

 In other professions, it may be challenging to find accommodations that work, no matter how generous.

 In South Florida, Karyn Bishof was a new recruit with the Palm Beach Gardens Fire Rescue team in 2020 when she contracted COVID, likely at a training, she says.
 She comes from a family of firefighters, and it was her lifelong dream to follow suit.
-But long COVID has left her with profound brain fog, fatigue, light-headedness and a slew of other symptoms incompatible with fighting fires.
+She was excelling in her training and receiving high marks when she got sick, she says.
+Now long COVID has left her with profound brain fog, fatigue, light-headedness and a slew of other symptoms incompatible with fighting fires.

 "I couldn't run into a burning building if I can't regulate my temperature," she says.
 "If I can't control having hypertension, I can't lift up a patient or I'm going to pass out."

-Bishof was terminated from her job for not meeting performance-related probationary standards and has since become an advocate for COVID long haulers.
+The city of Palm Beach Gardens told NPR Bishof was terminated from her job for not meeting performance-related probationary standards.
+Bishof recently filed a discrimination lawsuit against the city and has become an advocate for COVID long haulers.

 The Labor Department is crowdsourcing ideas for how to keep workers employed